 It's all well and good posting a score when the long game is firing but, as most of us know all too well, instances such as this are rare.
 Instead, a golfer's full arsenal is usually tested out on the course.

-So, when things inevitably go awry, it's vital to have a reliable short game to bail you out of trouble.
-It's one of the many things the pros do exceptionally well on a regular basis.
-Even when the world's best are having an off day, they have an uncanny ability to turn what should probably be a score in the high 70s into something around, or even under par.
+When things inevitably go awry, it's vital to have a reliable short game to bail you out of trouble.
+It's one of the things tour players do that amateurs don't.
+Even when the world's best are having an off day, they have an uncanny ability to turn what should probably be a score in the high 70s into something around par.

 It begins with technique and understanding a couple of simple concepts.
 You want the club to be working around your body in a semi-circle so it just brushes the turf at impact.
 That way, you'll be able to develop a consistent action that can be relied upon under pressure.

 And a lot of it comes down to the set-up position.
 When chipping, you want to adopt a narrow stance with the ball positioned in the middle.
 From here, popular belief tells us to get the weight forward but it's more efficient to keep everything centred.
 Your shoulders, hips and feet should all be in a line to use the bounce as effectively as possible.
 If done correctly, you shouldn't see much of a divot.

 And the same applies in the bunker - you want to control as many of the variables as you can.
 Find a consistent grip that feels comfortable and ensure the ball position remains as constant as possible.
 (There will, of course, be exceptions depending on the shot you need to play.)